 - Talking to friends and family about when and how to use naloxone if you overdose and what to do if you overdose

 - Go to a syringe access program

 Why is harm reduction important?

 Harm reduction is important because it recognizes that each individual has their own story and their own reasons as to why they use drugs.
 It is about promoting health and supporting people to be as healthy as they can, even while using drugs, by providing them with support, options in how to recover if they choose to do so, provide non-judgmental care, and allow the person to be seen and heard without the fear of being chastised.

 Harm reduction and Health Care Providers

-- Be aware of the resources in your area like syringe access programs, detox, medication assisted treatment facilities, and more
+- Be aware of the resources in your area like syringe access programs, detox, medication for opioid use disorder facilities, and more

 - Provide a space that allows for open, honest, and non-judgmental conversation about their drug use and how they can use more safely

-- for example: a person come to you and says they are worried about Hep C but that they are not ready to stop using, at this stage they are not looking for examples of detox facilities but rather provide them with information on how to protect themselves by not sharing needles and provide them with information on where to get clean needles
+- For example: a person come to you and says they are worried about Hep C but that they are not ready to stop using.
+At this stage they are not looking for detox facilities but rather information on how to protect themselves by not sharing needles and where to get new needles

-- When a relapse happens provide a space for the person to talk about it, explore their triggers, what the relapse means to them, and what they want their next steps to be and be aware that their next steps may not be to stop using
+- When a relapse happens provide a space for the person to talk about it, what the relapse means to them, and what they want their next steps to be

 - Be aware of your own stigma